- Purchase the complete Expat Arrivals Brazil Guide (PDF)

 Healthcare in Brazil is available at both public and private institutions.
 Legal citizens and permanent residents are able to get access to free public healthcare at any of the government hospitals.
-However, the quality of service in the public healthcare sector tends to be below the standards expected by most expats.
-Those who can afford it often choose to make use of private medical facilities instead.
+That said, the quality of service in the public healthcare sector tends to be below the standards expected by most expats.
+Those who can afford it often choose to procure medical insurance and make use of private medical facilities instead.

 Public healthcare in Brazil

 However, public hospitals in Brazil are generally overcrowded and underfunded.
-English-speaking doctors are not always available, especially in hospitals outside of the main metropolitan areas.
+English-speaking doctors are not always available, especially in hospitals outside the main metropolitan areas.
+Expats will need a National Health Identification card that is available from any public healthcare facility.
+Newcomers will simply need to present their identity card, proof of residence and taxpayer's number.

 Private healthcare in Brazil

+Thanks to the shorter waiting times, availability of English-speaking practitioners and excellent facilities as well as medical equipment, private healthcare has gained popularity among expats in Brazil.
 The range of specialists available in Brazil depends on the city.
-Larger cities have a variety of private practitioners to choose from but fees are also higher.
-On the other hand, smaller towns are cheaper but there are fewer options.
+Larger cities have a variety of private practitioners to choose from, but fees are also higher.
+On the other hand, smaller towns are cheaper, but there are fewer options.

 Pharmacies in Brazil